aerogear/datasync-voyager/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---

 <!--
-Thank you for reporting a possible bug in Apollo Voyager Server
+Thank you for reporting a possible bug in Voyager Server

 Please fill in as much of the template below as you can.